 Part I - Can it run OpenOffice?

-My first job in Germany was for this T-Labs project: an innovative online-first, browser-based operated system that promised to make it simple for enterprises to manage the devices for their mobile workforce.
-The OS was based on Linux and Firefox, users would have an SSO system and login directly to their office intranet through a VPN connection, software updates would be delivered transparently, any data that sat on the device would be encrypted.
+My first job in Germany was for this T-Labs project: an innovative online-first, browser-based operating system which promised to make it simple for enterprises to manage the devices for their mobile workforce.
+The OS was based on Linux and Firefox and it offered a pretty standard set of features: users would have an SSO system and login directly to their office intranet through a VPN connection where they would get access to their web applications, base software updates would be delivered transparently; and any on the device would be encrypted.
+In theory, even if someone lost their device they could be re-issued a new one and continue their work without any worry.

-We’ve built quite a lot of interesting components: custom Firefox profiles to substitute Linux login screens, specialized network managers that ensured that users always had the best connection and didn’t need to know anything about its setup, extensions to display widgets that would usually be provided by base desktop environment (e.g, clock, network status, mounted usb), etc.
+We’ve built quite a lot of interesting components for that: custom Firefox profiles to substitute Linux login screens, specialized network managers that ensured users always had the best connection and didn’t need to know anything about its setup, extensions to display widgets that would usually be provided by base desktop environment (e.g, clock, network status, mounted usb), etc.

 Part II - KISS’ing my entire contact list (management)